chidiwilliams/chidiwilliams.com/content/post/quadtrees-in-the-wild.md

 ## Notes

+[^ger]:
+    In the worst-case scenario (when the quadtree is unbalanced or when the search boundary covers the entire space), searching through the quadtree has a linear time complexity.

+    But in the best case—when the points are evenly distributed across the nodes and the search boundary is small—searching the quadtree takes _O(log{{< rawhtml >}}<sub>4</sub>{{</ rawhtml >}}(n))_ time.

+    If we have 4 (or fewer) points in the tree, the tree would have only its root node.

+    If we have 16 evenly distributed points, the tree would have its root node and four leaf nodes.
+If the search boundary only covers a small area (only intersects with one leaf node), searching through the tree would take twice as long as before: check the root node, check the child node, then check the points in the child node in constant time.
+(Checking the points within a node takes constant time because we know a node can only hold a maximum of 4 points.)

+    Similarly, if we have 64 evenly distributed points, the tree would have its root node with four child nodes, each also having four child nodes.
+In other words, the tree would have a depth of 3.
+Again, if the search boundary only intersects with one leaf node, searching through the tree would take three times as long as the first time: check the root node, check the child node, check the grand-child node, then check the points in the grand-child node in constant time.

+    The time it takes to search the tree grows in proportion to the fourth root of the number of points in the tree: 4 points -> 1x, 16 -> 2x, 64 -> 3x, etc. So, we say that the search algorithm (in this best-case scenario) has a runtime complexity of _O(log{{< rawhtml >}}<sub>4</sub>{{</ rawhtml >}}(n))_.

 [^snk]: Adapted from Patrick Surry's [D3JS quadtree nearest neighbor algorithm](http://bl.ocks.org/patricksurry/6478178)
 [^ksl]:
     What we're trying to do here is to sort the child nodes by their closeness to the search location.
-We can use a simple heuristic: the node where the point falls (the containing node) is closest, followed by the adjacent nodes, and the farthest, the opposite node.
+We can use a simple heuristic: the node where the point falls (the containing node) is closest, followed by the adjacent nodes, and the farthest is the opposite node.

     For example, if the search location falls on the bottom-left corner, the bottom-left node is closest, followed by the top-left and bottom-right nodes, and last, the top-right node.